xinyeah/xinyeah.github.io/source/_posts/always-flush-application-insights.md

 ## Flush data

-The official docs says, the SDK send out data at fixed intervals (typically 30 secs) or whenever the buffer is full (typically 500 items).
+The official docs says, the SDK sends out data at fixed intervals (typically 30 secs) or whenever the buffer is full (typically 500 items).

 However,  from my personal experience, **it won't send the data if you don't flush**.